tianlinxu312/tianlinxu312.github.io/_posts/2021-11-25-hand-control-3D-Object.md

 feature_image: "https://picsum.photos/id/1073/872/300"
 ---

-For code, please see the project page [here](https://github.com/tianlinxu312/cv_projects).
+You can find the code for this project in the this repo [here](https://github.com/tianlinxu312/cv_projects).

 {% include video.html id="el-F9a9jPFE" title="3D Object with Hand Control" %}